ellakoa/postcard-poem/content/posts/the-patter-of-tiny-feet.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: A large seagull with a bright yellow bill, Cartoon worms looking terrified running away.
-poem: >
+poem: |
-  Have you ever seen a seagull working the ground with its feet?
+  Have you ever seen a seagull
+  working the ground with its feet?
    It certainly looks as if they are tap dancing.
 Sorry to say they are not, they are in fact tricking the worms to come up to the surface.
   Clever seagulls, poor worms.
-alignPoemLeft: false
+alignPoemLeft: true
 removePostcardPadding: false
 address: |-
   The Patter of Tiny Feet